 Employee Health concerns have been included - both for exposure and for China travel considerations.
-The Employee Health Nurse Practitioner and the Employee Health Physician are aware of symptoms which would place an employee into the person under investigation category, and how to assess employees returning to work from travel.
+The Employee Health Nurse is aware of symptoms which would place an employee into the person under investigation category, and how to assess employees returning to work from travel in conjunction with the Riverside County Public Health Department.
 This information has updated as travel bans were imposed.